keyancummins/BIOL3070-Cummins/RMarkdown-Group-Project.md

 # REFERENCES

+1. Tiotiu AI, Novakova P, Nedeva D, Chong-Neto HJ, Novakova S, Steiropoulos P, Kowal K. Impact of Air Pollution on Asthma Outcomes.
+    Int J Environ Res Public Health.
+2020 Aug 27;17(17):6212. doi:
+    10.3390/ijerph17176212.
+PMID: 32867076; PMCID: PMC7503605.

-3. ChatGPT.
+2. ChatGPT.
 OpenAI, version Jan 2025.
 Used as a reference for functions such as plot() and to correct syntax errors.
-Accessed 2025-11-12.
+Accessed 2025-11-13.

-4. Google.
+3. Google.
 (2025).
 Gemini (version Oct 2025).
 Tool used for quick fixes, editing grammar and flow of text, and checking all rubric requirements were met.